dankuck/dankuck.github.io/_posts/2014-08-22-cure-hiccups.md

 Surely his training in spying and drinking has prepared him to avoid the hiccups.

 This is undoubtedly the greatest secret the British government is hiding from the world.

-Leak the secret in the comments, if you have it.